Nu Holdings Ltd's (NU) Stock: A Long-Term Performance Analysis - News Heater

-The stock of Nu Holdings Ltd (NU) has seen a 5.28% increase in the past week, with a 18.75% gain in the past month, and a 3.94% flourish in the past quarter.
-The volatility ratio for the week is 3.90%, and the volatility levels for the past 30 days are at 3.69% for NU.
-The simple moving average for the last 20 days is 10.63% for NU stock, with a simple moving average of 32.80% for the last 200 days.
+The stock of Nu Holdings Ltd (NU) has gone down by -4.07% for the week, with a 11.20% rise in the past month and a -0.06% drop in the past quarter.
+The volatility ratio for the week is 4.08%, and the volatility levels for the past 30 days are 3.80% for NU.
+The simple moving average for the last 20 days is 3.62% for NU’s stock, with a simple moving average of 26.47% for the last 200 days.

 Is It Worth Investing in Nu Holdings Ltd (NYSE: NU) Right Now?